2025/26 Board Members

 Financial

-4. Club revenues consist of membership dues, and guest reservations.
+Club revenues consist of membership dues, guest reservations and donations.

-7. At each season's February meeting the Board will appoint an auditor to review the Club's financial records; a report will be presented at the March meeting.
+Each dance season the President will request audit to review the Club's financial records; a report will be presented to the board.
 The auditor will be asked to sign a non-disclosure agreement.

-8. In the event it becomes apparent that the Club is unable to continue operating, then after liquidation of all assets and payment of legitimate contracts and expenses, all assets remaining are to be distributed to the Leisure World Foundation.
+In the event it becomes apparent that the Club is unable to continue operating, then after liquidation of all assets and payment of legitimate contracts and expenses, all assets remaining are to be distributed per the Board of Directors determination.

 ARTICLE V